 Life on this planet relies on the power of the sun: too close to the sun and life would not have been possible as it would have been too hot; a bit further away and its rays would have not reached our planet to support the processes of photosynthesis upon which plants, crops and so many other things rely on to grow.

-But humans have long understood how the sun’s energy can be harnessed for a variety of things beyond the natural world, including to generate energy.
+But we have long understood how the sun’s energy can be harnessed for a variety of things beyond the natural world, including to generate energy.
 Technology has allowed us to explore the different ways that the sun can power everyday activities in our homes and work.

-Today, you can easily identify them on rooftops and balconies but even in large fields in the countryside.
-Some have rather elaborate designs too such as the 22-acre solar power farm which Walt Disney World unveiled a few years go which was shaped like Mickey Mouse’s head¹.
+Today, you can easily identify solar panels on rooftops and balconies but even in large fields in the countryside.
+Some have rather elaborate designs too, such as the 22-acre solar power farm which Walt Disney World unveiled a few years go which was shaped like Mickey Mouse’s head .

 Generating electricity with solar panels

 Solar panels need sunlight to generate electricity.
 They do this by creating a reaction between protons and electrons, which allows electrons to be freed from the atoms and generate electricity.
 Each solar panel is made up of smaller units called photovoltaic cells.
 Each photovoltaic cell consists of two layers of semi-conducting material, usually silicon.

 To work, photovoltaic cells need to establish an electric field, which occurs when opposite charges are separated.
 To achieve this, manufacturers combine silicon with other materials to create either a positive or a negative charge .

 Adding phosphorus into the top layer of silicon of a photovoltaic cell creates a negative charge, while adding boron on the other layer of silicon creates a positive charge.